Ron Hines DVM PhD

 Red Blood Cell Distribution Width = RDW, RCDW

-Each red blood cell must be extremely small and uniform in size to pass through the small capillaries of your pet’s body without hindrance (getting stuck).
-One factor in determining RBC size is the number of cell divisions that occur between the red cell’s formation from stem cells in your dog or cat ‘s bone marrow and the time they leave the marrow mature (a protein, [cyclin D3] , is involved in that regulation).
+Each red blood cell must be extremely small and uniform in size to pass through the small capillary blood vessels of your pet’s body without hindrance (getting stuck).
+One factor in determining RBC size is the number of cell divisions that occur between the red cell’s formation from stem cells in your dog or cat’s bone marrow and the time they leave the marrow mature.
+A protein, cyclin D3, is involved in that regulation.

 In certain health issues, red blood cells may not be as uniform in size as they should be.
 Veterinarians use a mathematically calculated value, the RDW, to know when that is occurring.
-The actual measurement is of the volume or size of your pet’s RBCs or its MCV.
-A high RDW means that there is too much variation in the size of your pet’s RBCs.
+The actual measurement is of the volume or size of your pet’s red blood cells or its MCV.
+A high RDW means that there is too much variation in the size of your pet’s red blood cells.

 Why Your Cat or Dog’s RDW Might Be Higher Than Normal:

 The RDW is not a stand-alone test.
 I do not put much faith in its ability to differentiate one cause of anemia from another.
 But it does add a bit of evidence – if the rest of your pet’s blood work agrees with what is generally accepted as the causes of abnormal RDW:MCV relationships.